jazzmind/concept-composition-framework/README.md

-# Concept Design Framework
+# Concept Design Framework Utilities

-A comprehensive development framework for building modular, maintainable applications using **Concept Design** methodology - where applications are built from independent concepts connected by synchronizations.
+A collection of utilities for building modular, maintainable applications using **Concept Design** methodology - where applications are built from independent concepts connected by synchronizations.

 ## 🎯 What is Concept Design?